vergani/BioInfo/4 - Variant identification.md

 The flag -O b tells bcftools to generate a bcf format output file, -o specifies where to write the output file, and -f flags the path to the reference genome:

     $ bcftools mpileup -O b -o sample_raw.bcf -f Homo_sapiens_assembly38.fasta sample.cram

+Lembrando: arquivo.bcf é a versão "compressed" do VCF.

 We have now generated a raw file with coverage information for every base.